creativecreature/sturdyc/README.md

 }

 func (a *API) GetBatch(ctx context.Context, ids []string) (map[string]string, error) {
-	// We are going to pass the cache a key function that prefixes each id.
+	// We are going to use a cache a key function that prefixes each id.
 	// This makes it possible to save the same id for different data sources. cacheKeyFn := a.BatchKeyFn("some-prefix")